 Many Vermont nursing jobs require a bachelor's degree.
 An AHEC job review indicated that nurses would need a BSN in order to become a critical care nurse, emergency or trauma center nurse, operating room nurse, public health nurse, school nurse or travel nurse.
 Nurses with advanced degrees also are hired to work in labor and delivery services, neonatal departments, orthopedics and cardiac care.
 Deciding to continue your education now, can take you into exciting and challenging practice settings in the future.

 Hospitals remain a top choice for job-seekers because they hire large numbers of workers across the state.
-Fletcher Allen Health Care in Burlington is Vermont's biggest employer, with 5500 full-time workers on its payroll in 2013, according to Boston.com.
+Fletcher Allen Health Care in Burlington is Vermont's second biggest employer, with 4,835 full-time employees on its payroll in 2017, according to Next Up Vermont.
 The hospital also is highly ranked by U.S. News and World Report, making it an employer worth investigating.

 Several other Vermont health care facilities employ more than 1000 employees, according to the U.S. Department of Labor.
 These include Southwestern Vermont Medical Center, Rutland Regional Medical Center, and Central Vermont Medical Center.
 Keep in mind that as you become more educated, you should be able to provide higher quality care, regardless of whether you plan to change career settings, or maintain the nursing job you currently enjoy.